A Roundup of the Most Popular Cocktails in 2021

 Under the right circumstances—say the citrus juice (you can use orange juice, lime juice, lemon juice, grapefruit juice, and even pineapple juice) is fresh-pressed and the tequila is top-notch—a Margarita can serve as a ten-minute vacation, transforming your living room, park bench, or block party into a nostalgic, tropical escape.

 But not all Margs are created equal.
 Leave the XL pitchers of neon green, sickly sweet slush in the past where they belong and seek out modern options that honor the Margarita’s no-frills, fresh-made roots.

 Whether you’re mixing one at home or grabbing one to-go, look for:

 - Quality – When it comes to this drink, it’s quality over quantity.
-Our Classic Margarita blends 100% agave blanco tequila, organic agave syrup, fresh lime, and orange liquor made in-house to bring you a perfectly balanced, spirit-forward sip.
+Our Classic Margarita is a margarita cocktail in a bottle that blends 100% agave blanco tequila, organic agave syrup, fresh lime, and orange liquor made in-house to bring you a perfectly balanced, spirit-forward sip.

 - Flavor – We think a classic Margarita is pretty much a perfect cocktail, but tequila and citrus do well with the introduction of spicy and botanical notes.
 Vegetal and laced with subtle heat, the jalapeno makes an ideal bedfellow for agave, pineapple juice, and lime (we love the compelling edge it gives our Pineapple Jalapeno Margarita).
 Can’t stand the heat?
 Get in the kitchen.
 Cucumber juice adds a refreshing layer to the tangy tipple.